-ALERT The camera's protection function may have activated because camera temperature is too high.
-Turn off the camera and wait until it cools down before trying to use it again.
-Battery is low.
-Battery power is low.
-Cannot correct image!
+ALERTThe camera's protection function may have activated because camera temperature is too high.
+Turn off the cam and wait until it cools down before trying to use it again.Battery is low.Battery power is low.Cannot correct image!Keystone correction of the image cannot be performed for some reason.
+The image will be stored as-is, without correction (page 56).Cannot find theThe image you specified with the slideshow "Images" sett ng Cannot correct image!
 Keystone correction of the image cannot be performed for some reason.
 The image will be stored as-is, without correction (page 56).
-Cannot find the file.
-The image you specified with the slideshow "Images" setting cannot be found.
-Change the "Images" setting (page 85) and try again.
-Cannot register any more files.
-You are attempting to save a user BEST SHOT scene in the "SCENE" folder when the folder already contains 999 user scenes (page 52).
+Cannot find the The image you specified with the slideshow "Images" setting ng Cannot correct image! some reason.
+The image will be stored as-is, without correction (page 56).
+Cannot find the The image you specified with the slideshow "Images" sett ng file. cannot be found.
+Change the "Images" setting (page 85) a try again.
+Cannot register any more files.You are attempting to save a user BEST SHOT scene in to "SCENE" folder when the folder already contains 999 use scenes (page 52).
 Card ERROR There is something wrong with the memory card.
-Turn off the camera, remove the memory card and then reload it into the camera.
+Turn off camera, remove the memory card and then reload it into t camera.
 If this message re-appears when you turn the camera back on, format the memory card (page 136).
-Out a Little ₩ IMPORTANT!
-Formatting a memory card deletes all its files.
-Before formatting, try transferring recoverable files to a computer or some other storage device.
-Check connections!
-You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 102).
-Your computer is running Windows 98SE or 98 and does not have the USB driver installed (page 110).
-Files could not be saved because battery is low.
+IMPORTANT! • Formatting a memory card deletes all its files.
+Before formatting, try transferring recoverable files to a comput or some other storage device. he Check connections!
+You are attempting to connect the camera to a printer w the camera's USB settings are not compatible with the L system of the printer (page 102).
+Your computer is running Windows 98SE or 98 and doe not have the USB driver installed (page 110).
+ISB Files could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
-Folder cannot be created.
-You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 20).
+Folder cannot be created.You are trying to record a file while there are already 9999 files stored in the 999th folder.
+If you want to record more delete files you no longer need (page 20).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
 Load paper!
 The printer ran out of paper while printing.
-Memory Full Memory is full with images you recorded and/or files saved by editing operations.
-Delete files you no longer need (page 20).
+Memory Full Memory is full with images you recorded and/or files saved editing operations.
+Delete files you no longer need (page 2)